ssblur/Garry-s-Mod-Youtube-DL/README.md

 ## Setup Assistance

-If, for any reason you are unable to set up this addon, feel free to contact [gmod@pemery.co](mailto:gmod@pemery.co).
+If, for any reason you are unable to set up this addon, feel free to contact [info@pemery.co](mailto:info@pemery.co).
 Any issues caused by deficiencies in the library will be resolved free of charge, and I'm happy to set this up on other servers or with custom features!

 ## Setup Instructions (Linux):